jammc313/PopulationGenomicAnalyses/Instructions_for_project_work.md

 You will also find some useful scripts in the `SCRIPTS` folder.

 ## Your task
 Ultimately you need to identify what populations you have in the `Unknown.fam`.

-To achieve this you have been given a bunch of references that should be useful for comparison.
+To achieve this you have been given some reference datasets that should be useful for comparison.